 What is Blind Baking (Par-Baking)?

-You can either fully blind bake or partially blind bake a pie crust.
-Fully blind baking a pie dough is used when making no-bake pie recipes like banana cream pie or coconut cream pie.
+Fully blind-baked pie dough is used when making no-bake pie recipes like banana cream pie or coconut cream pie.
 A partially blind-baked crust is used for recipes like quiches or custard-style pies.

 How to Blind Bake a Pie Crust

-Step 3: Dock the pie crust.
-Using a fork, poke several holes all across the bottom of the pie crust.
-Return the pie crust to the oven and bake for an additional 7-8 minutes for a partially baked pie crust or an additional 15 minutes for a fully baked pie crust.
+Step 4: Dock the pie crust.
+Use a fork to poke holes all across the bottom of the crust.
+Continue baking for 7-8 minutes for a partially baked crust or 15 minutes for a fully baked one.

 How to Use 3 Ingredient Pie Crust